-Data downloaded from this station be free of charge can at ftp://aftp.cmdl.noaa.gov/data/radiation/isis/ste/.
+To investigate whether our participants' behavior was affected by the weather we merged the behavioral data from our museum visitor participants with luminance measurements taken near the museum.
+The luminance data (surface radiation) was obtained from the U.S. Earth System Research Laboratory that collects luminance data in nine locations in the US.
+One of the stations is located in the vicinity of the museum in Sterling, VA near the Dulles airport.
+Data from this station can be downloaded free of charge at ftp://aftp.cmdl.noaa.gov/data/radiation/isis/ste/.
 Generally speaking, 'luminance' is a measurement of the amount of light that falls on the surface of the earth.
 Cloud cover, humidity, suspended particles in the atmosphere, time of day, time of year, and a number of other factors influence luminance.
-Several methods exist for measuring or estimating luminance (Hicks et al. 1996).
+Several methods exist for measuring or estimating luminance [38].
 The data we report here are derived from the US National Oceanographic and Atmospheric Administration's Integrated Surface Irradiance Study (ISIS) Network and are provided in roughly 3-minute intervals.
 Measurements were made with a Total Solar Pyranometer, which measures broad field solar radiation flux density in Watts per square meter.
 More technical details about the measurement can be obtained from www.esrl.noaa.gov/gmd/grad/isis.

 We note that a reader might be concerned that all subjects performed our risk assessment task under constant indoor illumination in the museum.
 This raises the possibility that some selection effect, or effect of time in the dimly lit museum might have shaped or contaminated our results.
 Solid physical and biological and evidence on the effects of light on brain function, however, mitigate this concern to some degree.
 First, we note that the light outside on a sunny day is typically 5 to 6 orders of magnitude greater in intensity than the light inside the museum and light intensity outside varies from day to day over about 3 orders of magnitude compared with the less than 1 order of magnitude variation inside the museum.
 Further, the biological and psychological effects of higher intensity outdoor luminance are now well-known to persist for hours or even for days.
 The standard light therapy for treating seasonal affective disorder, for example, is exposure to one hour of outdoor-intensity light each day.
-The effects of this single hour-long exposure produce measurable behavioral changes lasting for days (Terman et al. 1989).
-Moreover, even minutes long exposure to outdoor light can significantly affect daily circadian rhythms (Shigeyoshi et al. 1997).
+The effects of this single hour-long exposure produce measurable behavioral changes lasting for days [39].
+Moreover, even minutes long exposure to outdoor light can significantly affect daily circadian rhythms [40].
 In summary, it seems biologically unlikely that variation in exposure duration or intensity within the dim confines of the museum could account for our results.
+Nevertheless, it is important to interpret our results remembering that they relate to changes in the outdoor luminance level averaged over the hour(s) or day in which they participated in the study.

-Results
+Results and discussion